 Enter the number of days the tenant will be given in the event of a sale of the condominium.
 The common length of time is sixty (60) days, although state law should be referenced to ensure the tenant is given a fair amount of time to prepare to move out.

 Step 11 – State Law

 Enter the name of the state in which the condominium is located.

 The form has to be signed by the landlord and the tenant(s).
 Both parties will need to:

-- Write their signatures (with eSign or by hand); and
+- Inscribe their signatures (with eSign or by hand); and

 - Date their signatures.

-Once this step has been completed, a copy should be given to either party.
-Once the landlord receives the tenant’s security deposit, first months’ rent, and any other fees, the landlord should permit the tenant to move into the property.
+Once this step has been completed, a copy should be kept by both parties.
+Once the landlord receives the tenant’s security deposit, first months’ rent, and any other fees, the landlord can allow the tenant to move into the property.